Jerrysuper123/CrytoNotes/README.md

 - Digital signature (CA sign the cert with its private key.
 Anyone with CA's public key to verify that it comes from the CA)

 How does CA signing the cert enables server authentication?

-1. Server requests CSR (Certificate signing request) to CA
+Server requests CSR (Certificate signing request) to CA
+- Server sends its public key and domain info (name etc.)

-2. CA signed the cert by encrypting the cert using CA's private key
+CA signed the cert by signing the cert using CA's private key
+- CA passes the Server payload (public key and domain info) into a hash function to get a digest
+- Then encrypt the digest using its private key
+- The end result is the digital signature
+- So CA sends back a payload of 1. public key 2. server info 3. digital signature

 On client browser's side:
 1. Browser also has pre-installed root certificates which contains CA and its public key